pleabargain/decision-tree-when-to-escalate/README.md

 https://github.com/pleabargain/decision-tree-when-to-escalate

+# notes
+I had intended to host this on Vercel but for reasons that escape me, this will only run locally.

+See below.

 # Issue Escalation Decision Tree

 A web application that guides users through a series of questions to determine whether an issue should be escalated to management.
 Built with Next.js, TypeScript, Tailwind CSS, and Supabase.